Connector Building Best Practices

 Retrieving permissions and supporting secured search can be complex.
 If you choose to do so, you must determine in which format the crawler will retrieve permissions and how they will be used down the line.

-When programming your crawler, you must also determine how robust it should be, i.e., how many exceptions encountered while crawling it should handle.
+When programming your crawler, you must also determine how robust it should be, that is, how many exceptions encountered while crawling it should handle.

 If you intend to develop a simple crawler, a crawler for a very specific use case, or a crawler for a one-time use, it could make sense to handle fewer exceptions.
 However, if you want to distribute a connector that can connect to multiple configurations of a system, you need to plan time and tests to discover the exceptions susceptible to occur and adjust your crawler accordingly.

-A few crawler capabilities depend on the capability to keep a state of the crawled items, i.e., information regarding the last update operation.
+A few crawler capabilities depend on the capability to keep a state of the crawled items, that is, information regarding the last update operation.
 Upon the next update operation, the crawler uses this information to execute the task.

 A refresh operation only updates a fraction of the indexed content.
 Typically, the items targeted by a refresh are the items that have been added, modified, or deleted since the last update operation.
 The state kept after the last operation is compared to the most recent content, and the crawler ignores all items that haven’t changed since the last operation.